 The Wessex Water HQ in Bath in which coffered concrete floor units on a steel frame have been used to provide an efficient naturally ventilated, low energy building is shown.

 BREEAM (Building Research Establishment’s Environmental Assessment Method) is the world’s leading and most widely used environmental assessment method for buildings.
 In the UK it has become the de facto measure or standard for the environmental performance of non-domestic buildings.
 BREEAM is updated on a regular basis to keep pace with best practice and related regulations, notably the Part L requirements for operational energy efficiency.
-The current version is BREEAM 2014, which consolidates all previous BREEAM non-domestic schemes into one comprehensive technical manual.
+The current version is BREEAM Uk new construction 2018.
+Different BREEAM schemes are also available for communities, infrastructure, in-use and refurbishment and fit-out.

-BREEAM is a performance based assessment method and certification scheme for new buildings.
-A separate, similar scheme is available for refurbishing existing buildings.
-Buildings assessed under BREEAM are awarded credits according to their performance within a range of eight environmental categories: management, energy use, health and well being, pollution, transport, land use, ecology, materials and water.
+BREEAM is a performance-based assessment method and certification scheme for new buildings.
+Buildings assessed under BREEAM are awarded credits according to their performance within a range of nine environmental categories: management, energy use, health and well-being, pollution, transport, land use, ecology, materials and water.
 Credits are either mandatory, i.e. must be achieved for compliance, or voluntary.
 In addition, there are innovation credits which encourage exemplar performance or which recognise a building that innovates in the field of sustainable performance.

 Credits achieved are weighted according to environmental category and then summed to produce a single overall score on a scale of Unclassified, Pass, Good, Very Good, Excellent and Outstanding.